 - Chemical exposure, waste spills and seepage

 - Landfill, dumpsite, power plant, industrial odor, gas, ash and dust drift

 Making An Impact Through Environmental Toxic Tort Litigation

-We are presently leading or have recently concluded the following high-profile lawsuits:
+We are presently leading or have recently concluded these high-profile lawsuits:

 - Flint, Michigan Water Crisis (E.D.
 Mich.): Cohen Milstein is Co-Lead Class Counsel in this high-profile consolidated class action, alleging that, beginning in 2014, city officials in Flint, Michigan, including the Governor of Michigan, and the engineering firms under their management, blatantly failed to provide the more than 90,000 citizens and businesses of Flint, Michigan with safe drinking water, instead providing them with poisonous, lead-tainted water.
 On August 20, 2020, Cohen Milstein, on behalf of Flint residents and businesses, reached an agreement for a $600 million settlement with multiple governmental defendants, including the State of Michigan, Michigan Department of Environmental Quality, and individual defendants, including former Governor Rick Snyder.
 Litigation continues against other defendants, including two private engineering firms charged with professional negligence, and separate litigation against the U.S. Environmental Protection Agency also continues.

 - DuPont/Chemours Cape Fear River Water Contamination Litigation (E.D.N.C): Cohen Milstein is Co-Lead Class Counsel in this putative toxic tort class action against DuPont and its former wholly-owned subsidiary, Chemours.
 Since 1980, DuPont and Chemours have knowingly dumped toxic chemical by-products into the Cape Fear River affecting potentially more than 770,000 residents in North Carolina and have lied to the U.S. Environmental Protection Agency and state regulators regarding their conduct.
 On April 19, 2019, the court issued an opinion denying in large part Defendants’ motion to dismiss, allowing Plaintiffs to pursue the bulk of their claims, including that Plaintiffs may seek damages for future medical expenses.
 This case has been reported in as reported in Associated Press, The Washington Post, and Triangle Business Journal.